Originally published January 2014, last updated September 2019

-When winter hits Newnan, Georgia, you want to be sure your furnace will keep you warm.
-If the furnace’s pilot light won’t stay on, the furnace won’t work.
-Common causes include the thermocouple and pilot tube.
+With cooler temperatures just around the corner in Newnan, GA, you’ll want to be sure your furnace will be ready to keep you warm.
+If your furnace’s pilot light won’t stay on, the furnace won’t work.
+Some common causes include issues with the thermocouple and pilot tube.
 The thermocouple detects the pilot light via sensors.
 A faulty thermocouple may arbitrarily determine that the light is off when you want it on and vice versa.
-It just may be that the thermocouple is bent.
+It could simply be that the thermocouple is bent.
 If so, it will not face the pilot light.
 Sometimes, this causes the pilot light to stay on for only a few seconds.
 You can try bending the thermocouple back into position.
 Be sure to inspect the thermocouple carefully.
-It may be that it is dirty and needs a cleaning.
-It can easily be cleaned off with a fine grain sandpaper.
+It may be that it’s dirty and needs cleaning.
+It can easily be cleaned off with fine grain sandpaper.

 If you have an older model furnace with a standing pilot light, you can follow this basic procedure to relight the pilot flame.